mwmacmahon/experimentdataanalysis/README.txt

 -Note "install_requires" line of the setuptools script is borked, preventing
     an easy auto-install of required packages.
 Needs fixing, sorry.

-IMPLEMENTATION NOTES ON ITERATORS AND ITERABLES:
+IMPLEMENTATION NOTES ON ITERATORS AND ITERABLES [MOSTLY OUTDATED]:
 -Most functions are set to accept iterables instead of say, lists.
 This means
     you can send it a list, a tuple, or even an iterator.
 -Returning iterators is good practice if you can lazily process it.
 However,